 The Cabinet is responsible for most key decisions.
-The Cabinet met 10 times in the year and makes decisions that are in line with the Council's overall policies and budget.
+The Cabinet met around 9 times during the year and makes decisions that are in line with the Council's overall policies and budget.
 Decisions Cabinet wishes to make outside of the budget or Policy Framework must be referred to full Council.
 The Cabinet receives regular monitoring reports on key aspects of control including performance and financial management.